Deep Functional Factor Models: Forecasting High-Dimensional Functional Time Series via Bayesian Nonparametric Factorization: Deep Functional Factor model

 \subsection{Deep Temporal Kernels}

-Finally, to capture the complicated nonlinear latent temporal structure, we employ deep neural networks to construct the kernel function.
-However, in order to use deep kernels for functional time series, we need two extra steps compared to standard deep kernels \cite[]{wilson2016, al2017, xue2019, li2019, watson2021,fortuin2022}. (i) As $\bX_t(\cdot)$ is a continuous process on $\cU$, a mapping function $F: \cF \rightarrow \R^d$ is required to map the infinite-dimensional Gaussian processes to $d$-dimensional vectors, where $\cF$ is the space of continuous functions defined on $\cU$.
-Various approaches can be used for this mapping function, including pre-specified basis expansion, data-dependent basis expansion (such as functional principal component analysis and its dynamic variants \cite[]{bathia2010, hormann2015}), adaptive functional neural network \cite[]{yao2021a}, or even simply $\bX_t(u_0, \dots, u_L)$ with $u_0, \dots, u_L \in \cU$. (ii) The $d$-dimensional vectors serve as inputs for deep neural networks, and the outputs generated by these networks are then employed to construct kernel functions.
-Specifically, we first transform the input vector as where $\bX_{t-1}=\big( X_{t-1, 1}, \dots, X_{t-1, r} \dots\big)^{\T}$, $F$ is the mapping function, and $H$ is a sequential deep learning framework.Various deep neural network architectures can be utilized for this purpose, such as LSTM, GRU, and attention mechanisms, which have demonstrated their effectiveness in modeling complex patterns and dependencies.
-Since the inputs for the temporal kernels are ordered sequences from $\cX_{0}$ to $\cX_{n-1}$, we should use unidirectional deep neural networks instead of bidirectional networks.
-We then use the transformed representations $\boldsymbol{h}_t$ and $\boldsymbol{h}_s$ to construct a kernel function where $\kappa(\cdot, \cdot)$ is a suitable kernel function, such as the squared exponential kernel or the Ornstein--Uhlenbeck kernel.
-We note that the temporal kernel is related to the historical values of all the relevant factors and shared across factors.
+To capture the complex latent temporal structure, we use neural networks to construct the kernel function.
+However, compared to standard deep kernels \cite[]{wilson2016, al2017, xue2019, li2019, watson2021,fortuin2022}, two extra steps are needed when applying deep kernels to functional time series.

+Firstly, since $\mathbf{X}_t(\cdot)$ is a continuous process on $\mathcal{U}$, a mapping function $F: \mathcal{F} \rightarrow \mathbb{R}^d$ is required to map the infinite-dimensional Gaussian processes to $d$-dimensional vectors.
+Here, $\mathcal{F}$ represents the space of continuous functions defined on $\mathcal{U}$.
+Various approaches can be used for this mapping function, including pre-specified basis expansion, data-dependent basis expansion (such as functional principal component analysis and its dynamic variants \cite[]{bathia2010, hormann2015}), adaptive functional neural network \cite[]{yao2021a}, or even a simple specification such as $\bX_t(u_0, \dots, u_L)$ with $u_0, \dots, u_L \in \cU$.

+Secondly, the $d$-dimensional vectors are used as inputs for deep neural networks, and the outputs generated by these networks are employed to construct kernel functions.
+Specifically, the input vector is transformed as

+where $\mathbf{X}_{t-1} = \left( X_{t-1, 1}, \dots, X_{t-1, r}, \dots\right)^T$, $F$ is the mapping function, and $H$ represents a sequential deep learning framework.
+Various deep neural network architectures can be utilized for this purpose, such as LSTM, GRU, and attention mechanisms, which have shown their effectiveness in modeling complex patterns and dependencies.
+Since the inputs for the temporal kernels are ordered sequences from $\mathcal{X}_{0}$ to $\mathcal{X}_{n-1}$, unidirectional deep neural networks should be used instead of bidirectional networks.
+The transformed representations $\mathbf{h}_t$ and $\mathbf{h}_s$ are then used to construct a kernel

+where $\kappa(\cdot, \cdot)$ is a suitable kernel function, such as the squared exponential kernel or the Ornstein-Uhlenbeck kernel.
+It should be noted that the temporal kernel is related to the historical values of all the relevant factors and is shared across factors.
+This approach builds a time-dependent variant of a deep Gaussian process \cite[]{damianou2013}, where the kernel incorporates historical information.